Kiwanis: Background

+Kiwanis International is a volunteer-led organization led by a Board of Trustees with 19 members, including 15 trustees, four elected officers, and an executive director.
+The trustees are elected for three-year terms, with five trustees being elected each year.

 Etymology

 The name “Kiwanis” was coined from the Ojibwe language expression derived from the word giiwanizi meaning to "fool around": ningiiwaniz, which is found in the Baraga Dictionary as "nin Kiwanis", meaning "I make noise; I am foolish and wanton" or "I play with noise".
 Although Random House Dictionary states that it comes from one of the Algonquian languages and means "to make oneself known", in Ojibwe and other related Algonquian languages, this expression would be gikendami'idizo.
-Whatever the original meaning may be, the organization's founders translated it as "We Build", which became the original motto of Kiwanis.
+Whatever the original meaning may be, the organization's founders translated it as "We Build", which eventually became a motto of Kiwanis.
 In 2005 the organization chose a new motto, "Serving the Children of the World".
 Members of the club are called Kiwanians.

-Ideals

-Defining statement

-"Kiwanis is a global organization of volunteers dedicated to improving the world, one child and one community at a time."

-Motto

-Kiwanis' motto is "Serving the Children of the World."
-The original motto was "We Trade".
-A new motto of "We Build" was adopted during the 1920 International Convention and represented Kiwanis for more than 80 years.

-Objectives

-The six permanent Objectives of Kiwanis International were approved by Kiwanis club delegates at the 1924 Convention in Denver, Colorado.